 People who are wired to stay up late and sleep later in the morning take the longest to recover.

-say our bodies never really adjust, especially as we’re designed to sync with light changes throughout the year.
+Some studies say our bodies never really adjust, especially as we’re designed to sync with light changes throughout the year.

 The body’s clock influences immune function.
 A person with Hashimoto’s low thyroid needs to pay attention to thyroid management to buffer the impacts of daylight saving time.